digitalronin/defi-stake-yield-brownie/README.md

 A version of the frontend app, using the Ethereum Rinkeby test network, is deployed [here](https://digitalronin.github.io/defi-stake-yield-brownie/frontend/build/)

+The frontend is set up to automatically deploy via GitHub Pages, using a GitHub Action defined in `.github/workflows/deploy.yml`

+If you want to use the same process for your own fork you will need to change `digitalronin` to your GitHub username in the URL above, and in the `homepage` entry in `frontend/package.json`

+If you are deploying to the root of your own domain, you can remove the `homepage` entry.

 ## Pre-requisites

 - [python3](https://www.python.org/), [npm](https://nodejs.org/en/knowledge/getting-started/npm/what-is-npm/) and [yarn](https://yarnpkg.com/)